24 Jul Keys To The Hollow Body Hold

 Zach: No space.

 Pamela: Right, so relax.
 That right now is a hollow top position.
 It’s the most basic.
 We want to make sure that we master that by holding at least 20 seconds and having that strength to be able to do that.
-The most number one common fault is looking to the ceiling.
+The most common fault is looking to the ceiling.
 If you look to the ceiling, it opens your shoulders and your rib cage and that’s gonna basically open up the spine back into that position.
 Also puts a lot of stress on your neck, so we want to kind of contract into moving our shoulders and our head line and vision into more stable position.

 Zach: It’s important to know with that, that we’re talking about an entire spine flexion movement where every segment is slightly flexed and the pelvis is pushed really tilted versus it being more of a pike where it’s just the hips being flexed, so it’s not a neutral spine.
 It is actually a flex spotting throughout the entire spine.